amebrahimi/Journal/Journal.md

 How to change git remote type (from https:// to ssh)</br>
 i need this alot: git remote set-url origin git@github.com:amebrahimi/Test.git
 ******
+Two points to keep in mind:</br>
+* All MySQL commands end with a semicolon; if the phrase does not end with a semicolon, the command will not execute.
+* Also, although it is not required, MySQL commands are usually written in uppercase and databases, tables, usernames, or text are in lowercase to make them easier to distinguish.
+However, the MySQL command line is not case sensitive.
+###How to Create and Delete a MySQL Database
+MySQL organizes its information into databases; each on can hold tables with specific data.</br>
+You can quickly check what databases are available by typing:</br>
+`SHOW DATABASES;`</br>